-Below we’ll take a look at each of these vaccines.
+Let’s take a closer look at each of these vaccines:

 The rabies virus is fatal to both humans and animals.
 Most states require that your cat be vaccinated against rabies.
 Cats get rabies after being infected by other sick animals, and they then pass on the virus to others.
-Some of the symptoms of this disease in your cat may include convulsions, aggression, and death.
+Some of the symptoms of this disease in your cat include wobbly while walking (ataxia), aggression, and death.

 The FVRCP vaccine

 This vaccine is also known as the distemper shot.
-It’s a single shot given to protect your pet against three illnesses: feline viral rhinotracheitis, calicivirus and panleukopenia.
-It’s made up of the three vaccines below:
+It’s a single shot given to protect your cat against the three viruses below:

-- The FHV-1 shot – This vaccine protects your pet against the feline rhinotracheitis virus, also known as herpesvirus.
-This virus affects your cat respiratory system and is characterized by conjunctivitis, nasal congestion, and sneezing.
+- Feline viral rhinotracheitis (FVR): This virus, also known as feline herpes, is caused by feline herpesvirus type 1 (FHV-1).
+It affects a cat’s respiratory system and is characterized by conjunctivitis, nasal congestion, and sneezing.
 The disease can also lead to pneumonia.

-- FCV shot – This shot protects your feline from the Feline calicivirus, which also affects their upper respiratory organs.
-The signs of this virus include oral ulcerations, sneezing, nasal discharge, gingivitis, and even death.
+- Feline calicivirus (FCV): Feline calicivirus affects a cat’s upper respiratory organs.
+Signs of this virus include oral ulcerations, sneezing, nasal discharge, gingivitis, and even death.

 Your cat should get booster shots of these core vaccines one year after the initial shots.
-The FVRCP vaccine should be administered annually to outdoor cats, while indoor cats should get the vaccine every three years.
+The FVRCP vaccine should be administered annually to outdoor cats.
+Cats who are low risk and live an indoor existence without any known exposure, like open screens, can wait to get the vaccine every three years.

 Your fur baby may need extra vaccines depending on the prevalence of illness in your area and the amount of time they spend outdoors.
 These shots are non-core vaccines.
 Some of the most common ones include:

-- Feline leukemia (Felv) – This vaccine is highly recommended for outdoor cats.
-The Felv virus is transmitted through body fluids such as saliva and urine.
-Although some cats recover from this disease, others suffer from secondary illnesses such as anemia or lymphoma once the disease goes past the latency stage.
+- Feline leukemia virus (FeLV): This vaccine is highly recommended for outdoor cats.
+The virus is transmitted through body fluids, such as saliva and urine.
+Although some cats recover from this disease, others suffer from secondary illnesses, such as anemia or lymphoma, once the disease goes past the latency stage.

 Do Cat Vaccines Have Severe Side Effects?

 Each of the vaccines highlighted above carries a given amount of risk.
-However, these risks are much lower than the risk of your pet getting the highlighted diseases.
+However, these risks are much lower than the risk of your cat getting the highlighted diseases.

-Some of the symptoms you can look out for that may be an indication of a vaccine reaction include:
+Some of the symptoms you can look out for that may be an indication of a vaccine reaction in cats include:

 - Swelling and redness on the injection area

-If you notice any of these signs, consult your vet immediately to ensure your pet gets immediate care.
+If you notice any of these signs, consult your vet immediately to ensure your cat gets immediate care.

 Keep Track of Your Cat’s Vaccination Records